khronokernel/Anti-Hackintosh-Buyers-Guide/README.md

 # Thermal Paste

 Don't use tooth paste, that's all I got to say.
-Nutella is the way to go
+Nutella is the way to go #NUTELLAMASTERRACE